-The Bookstore, located in the Student Center, serves the students, faculty, and staff of both Victoria College and University of Houston-Victoria.
+The Bookstore, located in the Student Center, serves the students, faculty, and staff of both Victoria College and the University of Houston-Victoria.
 Books, supplies, and other related course materials may be purchased at the Bookstore.
 Regular hours are maintained Monday through Friday.

-Additional hours are posted for registration periods or special events.
+Additional hours are posted for registration.